-Strategies for PrEP and PEP++ will include clinical or laboratory staff who regularly and directly perform monkeypox specimen collection for testing (i.e. regularly swabbing lesions, or processing laboratory specimens).
-Additional prioritization will include gay, bisexual, and other cisgender men who have sex with men (MSM), transgender men, and transgender women who meet the specific risk criteria which will be posted and updated on our Riverside County monkeypox website.
+Strategies for PrEP and PEP++ will include clinical or laboratory staff who regularly and directly perform MPX specimen collection for testing (i.e. regularly swabbing lesions, or processing laboratory specimens).
+Additional prioritization will include gay, bisexual, and other cisgender men who have sex with men (MSM), transgender men, and transgender women, along with other groups at elevated risk, who meet the specific risk criteria, which will be posted and updated on our Riverside County MPX website: https://rivcoph.org/Monkeypox/Vaccine-Locations